 Tzotzil makes frequent use of further evidential particles, two of which also play important roles in sequencing turns in conversation.
-Both orient the propositional content of an utterance to the preceding utterances, commenting in one way or another on a presumed body of information shared between interlocutors, often called "common ground" (Clark 1992).
-The two particles are yu'van and a'a, both usually translated "indeed."
+Both orient the propositional content of an utterance to the preceding utterances, commenting in one way or another on a presumed body information shared between interlocutors, often called "common ground" (Clark 1992).
+The two particles are yu'van and a'a, both usually translated 'indeed.'
 Neither particle can easily be attached to a sentence in isolation, however, because both imply in relation to the current utterance an evidential commentary on a (real or presupposable) preceding utterance.

-Thus, yu'van, in utterance final position, suggests, "of course, indeed, what I am now saying is true, and you should have known it (despite the fact that you appear to have forgotten it or to be ignoring it, perhaps deliberately)."
-13 Since yu'van is tied to a prior utterance, when a written text irons out
+Thus, yu'van, in utterance final position, suggests "of course, indeed, what I am now saying is true, and you should have known it (despite the fact that you appear to have forgotten it or to be ignoring it, perhaps deliberately)."14 Since yu'van is tied to a prior utterance, when a written text irons out the content of an argument or position, negotiated over several conversational turns, and collapses it onto a single, Talkin, Tzotzil 17 synthetic turn, the particle itself has to go.
+This happens to CN's overlapped remarks, at lines Lovers1:270-271, where he is arguing that the identity of the slingshot-shooting miscreant must have become public knowledge, since even he, a man from another hamlet, had heard the gossip.
+But what starts out as an oppositional or contrastive maneuver in the gossip session:

-13. A more perspicacious and motivated analysis of this and the other particles mentioned is necessary here.
+14 A more perspicacious and motivated analysis of this and the other particles mentioned is of course much needed here.
 See Haviland (1987a) and Haviland (1989) for some alleged improvements.
-Silverstein (personal communication) points out the similarity to English utterance-initial unstressed "of course."
-Etymologically, this particle derives from y-u (3E-cause, i.e., 'because') and van 'perhaps' (only in interrogative contexts); thus 'is it perhaps because [of that]?'
+Silverstein (p.c.) points out the similarity to English utterance-initial unstressed "of course."
+Etymologically, this particle derives becomes, in the native writer's rendition, simply a confirmatory remark, in the midst of seeming general agreement.
+Thus the particle yu'van disappears.